Gruntfuggly/auto-snippet/README.md

 ## Configuration

 There is one configuration setting which maps filename globs (or language IDs) to snippet names.
-You can also specify an array of commands to execute after inserting the snippet. *Note: The commands are not executed synchronously*.
+You can also specify an array of commands to execute after inserting the snippet. *Note: The commands are not executed synchronously.
+If no snippet is configured, the commands are still run*.

 Example:
 ```javascript